ppy/osu-wiki/news/2017/2017-11-29-beatmap-spotlights-october-2017.md

 You don't usually see rhythm game songs mapped in this fashion, but it's exactly why ::Nyquill::{ user=682935 }'s rendition of Lilieze to Enryuu Laevateinn is so interesting.

 A style reminiscent of the old 2014 days, it still manages to hold up to this day.
 Despite not conforming to modern visual standards, the movements and feelings evoked from the map are still refined for the player, giving it a natural and smooth experience.
-Similarly, ::Giralda::{ user=1823446 }'s and [captin1](https://osu.ppy.sh/users/689997)'s guest difficulties are a fantastic complement to the set, with their styles being similar to one another.
+Similarly, ::Giralda::{ user=1823446 }'s and ::captin1::{ user=689997 }'s guest difficulties are a fantastic complement to the set, with their styles being similar to one another.
 All in all, a deserving candidate for this month's Spotlights.

 [![](/wiki/shared/news/2017-11-29-beatmap-spotlights-october-2017/koi-kou-enishi.jpg)](https://osu.ppy.sh/beatmapsets/622780)